Skip to main content

 Apprenticeship

-This can take up to 18 months to complete.
-You'll do on-the-job training and spend time with a college or training provider.
+These can take between 1 and 2 years to complete.
+You'll do on-the-job training and spend some time with a college or learning provider.

 If you're aged 16 or over and interested in working in the racing industry, The British Racing School at Newmarket and the National Horseracing College at Doncaster offer pre-apprenticeship foundation courses.